moyer/moyer.github.com/_posts/2014-02-24-sam-harris-changing-his-mind.md

 Sam Harris, a neuroscientist and public intellectual, who's written books on moral philosophy and human flourishing, has just decided -- literally, *just* decided -- that his government mass murdering people in secret with no oversight or accountability *might* be problematic.
 In fact, his "general sense of our actions abroad has grown conflicted."
 By "our" he means the American state, the murderous empire with which he self identifies.

-For Harris, the jury is still out on whether or not the mass surveillance state is a good thing.
+The jury is still out on whether or not the mass surveillance state is a good thing.
 Whether Edward Snowden is a traitor remains to be seen by the moral philosopher.
 But at least he feels some embarrassment for being "so trusting and complacent with respect to [his] government's use of force."
 So, progress?

 ## The Sincerity